-Nationally, the average cost to paint a room ranges from $300 to $900.
-Of course, this cost varies depending on the size of the room in square feet, materials used, and detail work needed.
+Nationally, the average cost of interior painting is $1,580.
+Of course, this cost varies depending on the size of the room in square feet, materials used, the detail work needed and where you live.

 Read the video transcript.